alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Top Coaches

 The top 15th percentile of coaches are shown in the below figure.
 Changing from the mean head coach to Nick Nurse generates an additional 21 wins when roster quality is held at its mean.
 Similarly, changing to Steve Kerr generates 18 wins on average.
+Nurse is the top coach based on my analysis.

 These metrics are point estimates, therefore they are accompanied with [confidence intervals](https://en.wikipedia.org/wiki/Confidence_interval).
 As shown by the error bars in the below chart, coaches with fewer observations are subject to higher standard errors (and wider confidence intervals).
 Since Nick Nurse, for example, is only observed on just 1 season, his Fixed Effect could be anywhere from +7 to +40.
 This margin will decrease as he coaches more seasons.
 Phil Jackson and Gregg Popovich, meanwhile, have much higher certainty because they have more decorated careers.